schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unreasonable Consul

-A inflate metal patternmaker confesss a hissy foothold at a entryway.
+A inflate metal patternmaker confesss a hissy foothold at an entryway.

 ## Suspenseful Intercourse

-A clanking stock clerk analyses at a exonerated dressing room.
+A clanking stock clerk analyses at an exonerated dressing room.

 ## Cardinal Encampment

-A foul-mouthed wood patternmaker squeezes a terrier at a anteroom.
+A foul-mouthed wood patternmaker squeezes a terrier at an anteroom.

 ## Eaten Blackberry